 Children have a natural gift for language learning and most children acquire oral language with little difficulty.
 However, some children have problems in language development and demonstrate impairments in their use and/or understanding of spoken language.
 Children may have difficulties pronouncing words, acquiring vocabulary, and/or learning the grammatical rules of language.
 When these deficits are severe and unexpected, children may be diagnosed as having a specific language impairment (SLI; Leonard, 2014).
 Whereas the environment may play a role in language problems, these difficulties are the primary result of neurological and genetic factors.

 What oral language impairments are associated with dyslexia?

 Children with dyslexia most often have the following problems with the phonological component of language:

 - Phonological awareness (explicit awareness of the sounds of language)

-- Phonological memory (memory for the sounds in words)
+- Phonological memory (memory for the speech sounds in pronunciations of labels (e.g., letter names), parts of words, or entire words)

 - Phonological retrieval (word and name retrieval)

 - Phonological production (pronunciation of multisyllabic and phonologically complex words, e.g., aluminum, specific)